-- ⇒ Known, documented or reported allergy or previous serious side effect to either olanzapine or droperidol. - ⇒ Known, documented or reported non-response to either olanzapine or droperidol. - ⇒ Accompanying parent/guardian requests or refuses either olanzap- - ⇒ Obvious reversible aetiology for agitation that has been identified and not yet treated (eg, hypotension, hypoxia, hypoglycaemia). - ⇒ Known pregnancy. - ⇒ Known long QT syndrome. - ⇒ Clinician decision that alternative route of drug administration or therapy is more appropriate. - ⇒ Participants who have been enrolled in PEAChY-0^a during the present ED admission. - ⇒ Participants who have been enrolled in PEAChY-M during a prior ED admission.
+- ⇒ Known, documented or reported allergy or previous serious side effect to either olanzapine or diazepam. - ⇒ Known, documented or reported non-response to either olanzapine or diazepam. - Accompanying parent/guardian requests or refuses either olanzapine or diazepam. - Obvious reversible aetiology for agitation that has been identified and not yet treated (eg, hypotension, hypoxia, hypoglycaemia). - ⇒ Known pregnancy. - ⇒ Known long QT syndrome. - ⇒ Clinician decision that alternative route of drug administration or therapy is more appropriate. - Participants who have been enrolled in PEAChY-Ma during the present ED admission. - ⇒ Participants who have been enrolled in PEAChY-O during a prior ED admission.

-^aPEAChY-0 - Pharmacological Emergency management of Agitation in Children and Young People - a randomised controlled trial of Oral medication is a second trial being run concurrently by the research team.
+[a] PEAChY-M-Pharmacological Emergency management of Agitation in Children and Young People-a randomised controlled trial of intra-Muscular medication is a second trial being run concurrently by the research team.